top of page

 The challenge

-The five leading causes of death in Uganda are communicable diseases such as HIV/AIDS, TB, malaria, respiratory infections, and diarrheal diseases.
-Uganda has the highest incidence rate of malaria in the world, with 478 people out of every 1,000 being afflicted per year.
+The primary health challenges in Uganda are communicable diseases, including HIV/AIDS, tuberculosis (TB), malaria, respiratory infections, and diarrheal diseases.
+Notably, Uganda reports the world's highest malaria incidence rate, with 478 out of every 1,000 people affected annually.

 How might we enable people living in rural Uganda to access quality healthcare when they need it?